 - Feeling of Need to Urinate Without Results

 Although it appears that information about the risk of Actos cancer problems was known to the manufacturer for some time, inadequate warnings were provided to consumers and the medical community for years.

 ACTOS CLASS ACTION LAWYERS

-It appears that the manufacturer may have placed their desire for profits ahead of patient safety by failing to adequately warn about the potential risk of bladder cancer.
+Evidence suggested that the manufacturer placed their desire for profits ahead of patient safety by failing to adequately warn about the potential risk of bladder cancer.
 Following several years of litigation, a global Actos settlement was reached in 2015 to resolve all pending claims for about $2.4 billion.